theodorosploumis/notes/docs.md

   - Drupal modules we avoid
   - Drupal structure
   - Custom modules
-  - Setup a new Drupal Project locally
+  - Setup a new Drupal project locally
   - Customize composer.json and composer scaffolding
   - yml files we use and/or override
   - txt or other files we remove from repositories